WayfindEntertainment/Bedrock-Debug-Screen/README.md

 ## Debug Screen Limitations

-- Weather will display as "Not yet identified" until there is a weather change event.
-This is an API limitation I have not figured out how to overcome yet.
 - When looking at blocks that are in unloaded chunks, the "Looking at Block" section will say "None".
 - I have not found a way to identify block lighting levels yet.
 There does not seem to be an API call for this info.
+- Player or block biome type is not easily accessible via API call yet.

 # Contributions